-Last year, Google made news by pointing out that roughly one out of every five searches contained a geographic keyword – a number some experts now think is much too low.
-Whereas print directories used to be the number one resource for customers looking for local businesses, search engines have become their preferred destination.
+Last year, Google made news by pointing out that roughly one out of every five searches contained a geographic keyword.
+A number some experts now think is much too low.
+Whereas print directories used to be the number one resource for customers looking for local businesses.
+Search engines have become their preferred destination.
 So, optimize your site to keep up.

 Need help optimizing your site for local search and making the most of your online marketing plan?
 Call Marcy Design, a Columbus Ohio website design company to help with your web, marketing and advertising campaigns.